-• Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.
+• Give your doctors written instructions about how you want them to handle your medical care if

 The legal documents that you can use to give your directions in advance in these situations are called advance directives.
 There are different types of advance directives and different names for them.
 Documents called living will and power of attorney for health care are examples of advance directives.